b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - An uncaught exception thrown during finalization is ignored, and finalization of that object terminates.
 - There is a severe performance penalty for using finalizers and cleaners.
 - Finalizers open your class up to **finalizer attacks**.
-- Unlike finalizers, cleaners do not pollute a class’s public API.
+- Unlike finalizers, cleaners do not pollute a class's public API.
 - Have your class implement `AutoCloseable`!
 - The behavior of cleaners during `System.exit` is implementation specific.